Roblox/creator-docs/content/en-us/education/resources/coding-concept-algorithms.md

 <AlertTitle>Discussion - Algorithms for Game Mechanics</AlertTitle>
 What additional algorithms might be used by the main algorithm of the following game mechanics?

-- A timed bridge
+- A timed bridge.
-- A shop that sells items
+- A shop that sells items.
-- An item that gives a random powerup
+- An item that gives a random powerup.

 </Alert>